influxdata/docs-v2/content/influxdb/v2/reference/cli/influxd/recovery/auth/list.md

 weight: 401
 ---

-The `influxd recovery org list` command lists authorizations stored on disk and outputs data associated with each authorization.
+The `influxd recovery auth list` command lists authorizations stored on disk and outputs data associated with each authorization.

 {{% note %}}